|

 the fundamental principles of reality.
 In contrast to perception, which delivers

-awareness of the changing, accidental properties of things, nous consists
+awareness of the changing, accidental properties of things, nous

 in understanding their essential, immutable nature.
 Moreover, it supersedes belief,